docker-solr/docker-solr/update.md

 echo "http://$(echo $DOCKER_HOST | sed -e 's,tcp://,,' -e 's,:.*,,'):$(docker port solr-test 8983/tcp| sed 's/^.*://')/"
 ```

-and check that URL in your browser, paying particular attention to the `solr-impl` in the administration interface, which lists the Solr version.
+and check that URL in your browser, paying particular attention to the `solr-impl` in the administration interface, which lists the Solr version, and check for errors under "Logging".

 If that looks in order, then clean up the container: